stt-datacore/website/static/crew/kehleyr_mirror_crew.md

 ---
-name: "Mirror K'Ehleyr"
+name: Mirror K'Ehleyr
 rarity: 4
-series: ""
+series: ''
-memory_alpha: ""
+memory_alpha: ''
-bigbook_tier:
+bigbook_tier: 9
-events:
+events: 15
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+Not a daily use crew, but worth having thanks to an inexplicable four event features and a healthy number of other trait events.
+She can help win weekends when she's not chilling on Rura Penthe.